-The winners of the British Academy Scotland New Talent Awards 2014, were announced on 25 March at a glittering ceremony in Glasgow’s The Arches.
+The winners of the BAFTA Scotland New Talent Awards 2014, were announced on 25 March at a glittering ceremony in Glasgow’s The Arches.
 Hosted by Muriel Gray for the third year running, the event honoured new work made by students and emerging practitioners, highlighting the bright future of Scottish film, television and games.

 Each year, BAFTA Scotland celebrates and rewards the diverse array of up-and-coming talent working within Scotland’s moving image industries.
-The British Academy Scotland New Talent Awards of 2014 featured 35 nominees from across the country.
+The BAFTA Scotland New Talent Awards of 2014 featured 35 nominees from across the country.
 Judging panels made up of more than fifty industry professionals considered hundreds of entries to decide the shortlist and winners for each of the 12 categories.

 It has been wonderful to encourage and applaud emerging talent tonight.
 Congratulations to all of our very worthy winners

 BAFTA Scotland/Andy BuchananAmongst this year’s winners was Julie Speers who took home the Acting Performance award for her role in gritty short film Wyld.
 This was Julie’s first experience in acting, having no prior training, with the film’s director, Rory Stewart, writing the part especially for her.

 Finding Family was awarded the prestigious Best New Work award, supported by Channel 4.
 This was the final prize of the night and is a ‘best of the best’, as it featured each of the 12 category winners going forward to be judged by a special panel for additional recognition.